Email Ticketing System Explained: Features, Benefits, And Best Practices

 Canned Responses

 Canned responses give agents ready-to-use replies for common questions.
 This feature shortens response times and helps teams deliver consistent answers without rewriting the same message repeatedly.
 With well-prepared templates, agents maintain a professional tone while speeding up communication.
-Canned responses also help new team members follow established guidelines without learning every detail immediately.
+Canned responses also help new team members follow established guidelines without learning every detail immediately, when they apply canned responses best practices for faster replies.

 Knowledge Base Access